 Thanksgiving… what does it make you think of?
-In addition to family and general gratitude for life, Turkey Day seems to serve as both the holiday with the worst decorations and the pace-setter on gluttonous holiday indulgence for the rest of the year – not to mention the floodgate-opener to Christmas decoration/preparation/celebration.
-There’s also the politics of Thanksgiving, such as the fact that we’re gathering to celebrate our first intrusion into the lives of the American Indian.
+In addition to family, old friends and gratitude for life, Turkey Day seems to serve as both the holiday with the worst decorations and the pace-setter on gluttonous holiday indulgence for the rest of the year – not to mention the floodgate-opener to Christmas decoration/preparation/celebration.
+There’s also the politics of Thanksgiving, with generations gathered to argue Obamacare, Ebola and Ferguson as we celebrate our first intrusion into the lives of the American Indian.
 Sure, we might catch a parade or two as well… if torturous boredom is your thing.

-Of course, we can’t forget about the food.
-Turkey, ham, mashed potatoes, pumpkin pie, cranberries, beer, apple pie, more beer, stuffing, biscuits, maybe a bong rip if you’re in one of the greener states and, yes, more beer.
+The food, however, is the primary focal point of the day.
+Turkey, ham, beer, mashed potatoes, pumpkin pie, cranberries, beer, apple pie, more beer, stuffing, biscuits, maybe a bong rip if you’re in one of the greener states and, yes, more beer.
 Food is the biggest part of Turkey Day, and we love it.
 In fact, food is so damn wonderful that it’s often lionized in song.
 So, as we prepare for Thanksgiving, we’ve compiled some mouth-watering jams to whet the appetite and start you on your path to gluttony of the gut.
 In other words, here are 10 Awesome Songs About Food.

 Bow Wow Wow – I Want Candy

 Originally performed by sixties pop group The Strangeloves, “I Want Candy” was turned into an iconic new wave song by Bow Wow Wow.
 Not only did this version come equipped with a kick ass video, it also introduced us to Anabella Lwin, a woman who has been the focal point of many “she’d be a perfect girlfriend” discussions.
 While Bow Wow Wow never amounted to much outside this cover, it is one of the best songs about food ever.